 This three quarter sequence comprises the second year of the honors program in mathematics.
 It is designed to challenge talented, highly motivated students, regardless of their chosen major area of study.
-This sequence substitutes for Math 568, 569, Math 255, 256, or 415, and Math 552.
-It is taught by faculty members in small sections with considerable teacher-student interaction.
+This sequence substitutes for Math 568 and 569, Math 255, 256, or 415, and Math 552.
+It is taught by faculty members in small sections with considerale teacher-student interaction.

-Most students in this sequence have completed the H151-H152-H263 sequence (which will be called the H161-H162-H263 sequence starting in the 1985-86 academic year) or the H190-H191-H264 sequence.
+Most students in this sequence have completed the H161-H162-H263 sequence or the H190-H191-H264 sequence.

-Lipschutz, Schaum's Outline/Theory and Problems of Linear Algebra, Boyce and DePrima, Elementary Differential Equations and Boundary Value Problems, 3rd edition Churchill, Complex Variables and Applications, 4th edition Strang, Linear Algebra and It's Applications
+Strang, Linear Algebra and It's Applications Lipschutz, Schaum's Outline/Theory and Problems of Linear Algebra, Boyce and DePrima, Elementary Differential Equations and Boundary Value Problems, 3rd edition Churchill, Complex Variables and Applications, 4th edition